-In 2014, tuition for full-time students at Yeshiva College of the Nation's Capital was .
-On average, colleges raise tuition about 3 percent each year.
+In 2014, tuition for full-time students at Yeshiva College of the Nation's Capital was $10,200 a year.

-Yeshiva College of the Nation's Capital is a private, religious institution, so it has the same tuition for residents of Maryland as it does for residents from other states.
+Yeshiva College of the Nation's Capital is a private, religious institution, which means it has the same tuition for residents of Maryland as it does for students who live in other states.

 Yeshiva College of the Nation's Capital has the same tuition for international students as for those from out of state.

 Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may be eligible for private or Yeshiva College of the Nation's Capital-specific grants, scholarships, and other funding opportunities..

 In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Yeshiva College of the Nation's Capital.

 Housing and campus dining at Yeshiva College of the Nation's Capital costs $11,000 a year.
 This number includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the Yeshiva College of the Nation's Capital's on-campus cafeterias and dining facilities.